-Police personnel will not be present or involved in any of the exchanges that take place in the safe exchange zone, and police personnel cannot serve as official witnesses of transactions.
-The zone is simply being offered as a safer alternative for these types of transactions.
+Police personnel are not present or involved in any of the exchanges that take place in the safe exchange zone, and police personnel cannot serve as official witnesses of transactions.
+The zone is simply offered as a safer alternative for these types of transactions.

 The Cullman Police Department advises our citizens to still follow the following safety guidelines when buying and selling items online:

 - Take someone with you to meet a prospective buyer/seller.